P5vc/fetch-apply/README.md

 Because each webserver's hostname contains `webserver` somewhere within it, and each database server's hostname contains `database` somewhere within it, yet no webserver's hostname contains `database` within it and no database server's hostname contains `webserver` within it, Fetch Apply will automatically identify and associate each server with its correct class.
 Fetch Apply's automatic class identification is case insensitive.

 It is possible to make exceptions to Fetch Apply's automatic class identification by including an `assignments` file within a class directory.
 In this file, you should list, one per line, the hostname of each system to which you would also like the class applied.
 This will force the class to be applied to any specified hosts, regardless of whether or not their hostname matches with the class name.
 A host given a specific class assignment will still have any other, applicable classes applied to it, as determined by automatic class detection and assignment.
-If you wish to disable automatic class detection and assignment, and opt for manually assigning each host to its class(es) via `assignments` files within your class directories, then you may set `fa_var_AUTOMATIC_CLASS_ASSIGNMENT` equal to `false`, in your Fetch Apply configuration file (located at `/etc/fetch-apply`).
+If you wish to disable automatic class detection and assignment, and opt for manually assigning each host to its class(es) via `assignments` files within your class directories, you may set `fa_var_AUTOMATIC_CLASS_ASSIGNMENT` equal to `false` in your Fetch Apply configuration file (located at `/etc/fetch-apply`).

 While `assignments` files are optional, keep in mind that every class directory **must** contain the following files (although they may be left blank):